Infowars host created living hell: parents

 They are seeking at least $US150 million ($216 million) damages.

 “I am a mother first and foremost and I know you are a father.
-My son existed,” Lewis said to Jones.
+My son existed,” she said.

 “I am not deep state … I know you know that … And yet you’re going to leave this courthouse and say it again on your show.”

-At one point, Lewis asked Jones: “Do you think I’m an actor?”
+At one point, Ms Lewis asked Jones: “Do you think I’m an actor?”

 “No, I don’t think you’re an actor,” Jones responded before the judge admonished him to be quiet until called to testify.

-“It seems so incredible to me that we have to do this – that we have to implore you, to punish you – to get you to stop lying,” Lewis said.
+“It seems so incredible to me that we have to do this – that we have to implore you, to punish you – to get you to stop lying,” she said.

-Heslin and Lewis said they feared for their lives and had been confronted by strangers at home and on the street.
+Mr Heslin and Ms Lewis said they feared for their lives and had been confronted by strangers at home and on the street.

 Jones later took the stand himself, testified that he had long wanted to apologise to the plaintiffs.